I could swear that when I try to make plans and set goals that God laughs.

 “I could only write worthwhile content when I walked with God, listened to God, and knew God intentionally.
 If anything I wrote was going to be of use to another person, it was because God spoke to me about it first.” — Tricia Goyer, Balanced, Finding Center as a Work-At-Home Mom.

 This week I had the grand idea of finding a reading plan that was just one book at a time (Discipleship Journal’s Book at a time on YouVersion) and listening to it on audio at the same time as I read to keep my mind focused.
 I was excited to find out that Max MacLean reads the King James version.
 I would not have picked that version on my own but his reading really brings it to life.

 I’m not feeling awful all the time.
-The nausea and brain fog seem to set in during the afternoon so I can still find moments to write and read the Bible and some learning materials.
+Nausea and brain fog seems to set in during the afternoon so I can still find moments to write and read the Bible and some learning materials.
 I just have to redeem the good moments to read constructively, find time for some movement (yoga is good for lymph glands) and cook so that I have what I need available during those times I don’t have the energy to cook.